epfl-radio-astro/bipp/README.md

 export PYTHONPATH=${path_to_install_to}:$PYTHONPATH
 ```

-### Python - Pip
-Bipp uses skbuild to build the Python module with CMake and Pip.
-The CMake options can be set through environment variables.
-Example:
+To build using pip from source, the following can be used:
 ```console
 BIPP_GPU=CUDA CMAKE_PREFIX_PATH="${path_to_neonufft};${CMAKE_PREFIX_PATH}" python3 -m pip install .
 ```